 Our vacation ownership notes receivable securitization program could be adversely affected if a particular vacation ownership notes receivable pool fails to meet certain ratios, which could occur if the default rates or other credit metrics of the underlying vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
-Our ability to sell securities backed by our vacation ownership notes receivable deteriorate.
 Our ability to sell securities backed by our vacation ownership notes receivable depends on the continued ability and willingness of capital market participants to invest in such securities.
 Asset-backed securities issued in our securitization programs could be downgraded by credit agencies in the future.
 If a downgrade occurs, our ability to complete other securitization transactions on acceptable terms or at all could be jeopardized, and we could be forced to rely on other potentially more expensive and less attractive funding sources, to the extent available.
 This would decrease our profitability and might require us to adjust our business operations, including by reducing or suspending our provision of financing to purchasers of vacation ownership interests.
-Sales of vacation ownersh
+Sales of vacation ownership interests may decline if we reduce or suspend the provision of financing to purchasers, which may adversely affect our cash flows, revenues and profits.